Create Your Garden

 Hibiscus aculeatus, Hardy Hibiscus, Comfortroot, Big Thicket Hibiscus, Pineland Hibiscus, Hibiscus scaber, Native Hibiscus, White Hibiscus, Yellow Hibiscus

 Valued for its attractive flowers, Hibiscus aculeatus (Comfortroot) is a large, long-lived perennial wildflower boasting showy flowers, up to 3-4 in. across (7-10 cm), adorned with a deep purplish-red center.
-Changing in color from cream to yellow before fading to pink, the petals are pleated scalloped edges.
-Blooming from late spring through fall, the blossoms attract many pollinators including butterflies and native bees.
+Changing in color from cream to yellow before fading to pink, the petals have pleated scalloped edges.
+Blooming from late spring through fall, the blossoms attract many pollinators, including butterflies and native bees.
 The blooms are followed by large scabrous capsules containing seeds.
-The leaves are alternately arranged, palmate and scabrous with toothed margins.
+The leaves are alternately arranged, palmate, and scabrous with toothed margins.
 Native to the southeastern United States, Comfortroot is a wetland species that can be found growing along the edges of savannas, bogs, hydric to mesic pine flatwoods and roadside ditches.
 It will go dormant and die back in the winter.
 Comfortroot is an attractive addition to moist landscapes, native plant gardens or wet wildflower gardens.
 It is rarely grown, but it has potential in appropriate sites.

 • Typically grows with an upright habit, up to 3-6 ft. tall (90-180 cm) and 2-3 ft. wide (60-90 cm).
 Will self-seed, but not prolifically.